2022 Educational Administration Degree Guide

 |Master’s Degree||50-70 credits||1-3 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A master's degree is the most common level of education achieved by those in careers related to education admin, with approximately 35.6% of workers getting one.
-People currently working in careers related to education admin tend obtained the following education levels.
+See the the most common levels of education for education admin workers below.

 |Level of Education||Percentage of Workers|

 |High School Diploma||6.7%|

 The education level required is different depending on the education admin career you are seeking.

 As an educational administrator you can become a principal, superintendent, or another type of school official.
 You may also work in law or school policy.
 In order to become an educational administrator, you need a minimum of your master's degree and a certain number of years as a teacher.

 Want a job when you graduate with your education admin degree?
 Educational Administration careers are expected to grow 9.2% between 2016 and 2026.

 The following options are some of the most in-demand careers related to educational administration.